underscore-finance/underscore-docs/vaults.md

 Vault shares are standard ERC-20 tokens.
 This unlocks:

-- **Collateral**: Use vault shares on Ripe Protocol to get a loan — your collateral keeps earning yield in the background
+- **Collateral**: Use vault shares on Ripe Protocol to get a loan — the AI keeps optimizing your collateral even while it's locked
 - **Liquidity**: Sell shares in liquidity pools for instant exit
 - **Portability**: Bridge cross-chain, use in other protocols
 - **Integration**: Any app can plug into vaults with a standard interface